aldryn/aldryn-boilerplate-bootstrap3/docs/javascript/structure.rst

 Separate modules which are plug-n-play able and add them into this folder.
 Traditionally the `classjs-plugins <https://github.com/FinalAngel/classjs-plugins>`_ are added here.

+If you use external addons, such as jquery.select2, ensure that those files get added minified.
+Try to avoid changing the code of external addons as this over complicates the update process if hotfixes are released.

 libs/
 -----